Buy and hold does not mean ‘ignore’

 Like most people I talk to she did not know, “I don’t know, my advisor takes care of that.”

-A recent study by Bank of Montreal, supports my experience with investors.
+A recent study by the Bank of Montreal supports my experience with investors.
 The study suggests that 70% of Canadians do not know how their RRSPs are invested.
 Although this is a very sad statistic, it does not really surprise me because I see it first hand.

 What causes people to detach from their investments?